foliant-docs/foliantcontrib.includes/README.md

         <<include src="other.md" from_heading="Original Heading" nohead="true"></include>

     Default is `false`.

+    By default, the starting heading is included to the output, and the ending heading is not.
+Starting and ending anchors are never included into the output.

 `inline`
 :   Flag that tells the preprocessor to replace sequences of whitespace characters of many kinds (including `\r`, `\n`, and `\t`) with single spaces (` `) in the included content, and then to strip leading and trailing spaces.
 It may be useful in single-line table cells.
 Default value is `false`.